 How Are Insurance Claims Denied?

 An insurance company is just like any other company that seeks to make a profit.
 Good insurance companies work within fine lines to provide their policyholders with the coverage they require while at the same time finding a way to stay financial fit.
-However, since companies must turn a profit, it is common for health insurance companies to deny coverage.
-Before providing coverage, a health insurance company considers a variety of factors that help determine whether coverage is warranted or not.
+However, since companies must turn a profit, it is common for insurance companies to deny coverage.
+Before providing coverage, an insurance company considers a variety of factors that help determine whether coverage is warranted or not.

-In most cases, when coverage is requested, an insurance agent will review the health insurance agreement and will review the policyholders' request.
-When all checks out, the request is covered by the health insurance company.
-However, when a request cannot be covered by the health insurance, then a medical director is required to review the case.
+In most cases, when coverage is requested, an insurance agent will review the insurance agreement and will review the policyholders' request.
+When all checks out, the request is covered by the insurance company.
+However, when a request cannot be covered by the insurance, then a medical director is required to review the case.
 The medical director will review the account and he or she is obligated to notify the customer of the denial with proper documentation and explanation.
 A medical director is required to act in good faith and promptly whenever they review a contested request.

 When the director fails to live up to his or her duties, the case may result in a "bad faith" claim.
 Medical directors are required to live up to certain standards that will be discussed in the next section.

 As mentioned earlier, claims are denied commonly, and it is mostly because the insurance agreement does not cover a certain expense.
 However, since these issues are related to a person’s health, a medical director is expected to respond promptly to a contested request.
 In bad faith claims, there are certain factors that stand out including